flowr-analysis/flowr/wiki/Search API.md

 The query returns the following vetices (all references to `x` in the code):
 <b>9 ('x')</b> at L3.1, <b>18 ('x')</b> at L5.1

-The search required _6.92 ms_ (including parsing and normalization and the query) within the generation environment.
+The search required _17.65 ms_ (including parsing and normalization and the query) within the generation environment.

-Highlighted within the dataflow graph:
+The returned results are highlighted thick and blue within the dataflow graph: